oracle/terraform-provider-oci/website/docs/r/load_balancer_load_balancer.html.markdown

 	*  The network security rules of other resources can reference the NSGs associated with the load balancer to ensure access.

 	Example: `["ocid1.nsg.oc1.phx.unique_ID"]`
-* `shape` - (Required) A template that determines the total pre-provisioned bandwidth (ingress plus egress).
+* `shape` - (Required) (Updatable) A template that determines the total pre-provisioned bandwidth (ingress plus egress).
 To get a list of available shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/loadbalancer/20170115/LoadBalancerShape/ListShapes) operation.
-Example: `100Mbps`
+Example: `100Mbps` *Note: When updating shape for a load balancer, all existing connections to the load balancer will be reset during the update process.
+Also `10Mbps-micro` shape cannot be updated to any other shape nor can any other shape be updated to `10Mbps-micro`.
 * `subnet_ids` - (Required) An array of subnet [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).